LulzSec6824/calculator_raylib/README.md

 A modern calculator application built with C++ and [raylib](https://www.raylib.com/), featuring a Windows-style UI with rounded buttons, dark gray background, antialiased fonts, mouse input, and a responsive dual-display system for expressions and results.

+This calculator is fully optimized for multiple platforms (Windows, macOS, Linux) and compilers (MSVC, Clang, GCC) with platform-specific optimizations and Link Time Optimization (LTO) support.

 ## Features
 - **Dual Display System:** Unified display box showing the full input expression at the top and the current result below, with white text on a seamless background matching the app's dark gray theme.
 - **Interactive UI:** Mouse-clickable buttons with rounded corners (roundness factor of 0.4f for smooth aesthetics), hover effects, and precise collision detection.